Assistant Vice President

 Outside of work Dr. Dodman enjoys spending time with her family and friends, exercising, traveling and going to the beach.

 Northern Campuses Coordinator

-Dr. Truong received her B.S. in Psychology from the University of Florida.
-She then obtained her master’s and doctoral degree in Clinical Psychology from Nova Southeastern University.
+Dr. Truong received her bachelor’s degree in Psychology from the University of Florida.
+She then obtained her master’s and doctoral degrees in Clinical Psychology from Nova Southeastern University.
 Dr. Truong practices psychotherapy from a culturally informed integrative approach that is primarily anchored by interpersonal and cognitive-behavioral theories.
-Outside of work, she enjoys traveling and spending time with her little ones.
+Outside of work, she enjoys traveling and spending time with family.

 Dr. Iglesias received his undergraduate degree from Florida Atlantic University Honors College and received his graduate degree from Virginia Commonwealth University.
 He completed his pre-doctoral internship at the Virginia Treatment Center for Children.
 He is bilingual (speaks English and Spanish) and in his free time, he enjoys playing soccer, playing drums, and spending time with his family.

 Boca Raton Campus